 The main program begins at 5:30 PM and features musical and dance performances as well as Indigenous story sharing and drumming.

-A quiet prayer room available for those observing Ramadan.
+A quiet prayer room is available for those observing Ramadan.

 Presented in partnership with Kingston Interval House, Kingston Immigration Partnership, Kingston Native Centre and Language Nest, Trellis HIV Community Care, Elizabeth Fry Society of Kingston, Sexual Assault Centre Kingston, Kingston Anti-Violence Advisory Council, and Resolve Counselling Services Canada.